MatthewReid854/reliability/docs/Mean cumulative function.rst

 -   MCF - this is the MCF (y values) from the scatter plot.
 This value is calculated using MCF_nonparametric.
 -   alpha - the calculated alpha parameter
 -   beta - the calculated beta parameter
+-   alpha_SE - the standard error in the alpha parameter
+-   beta_SE - the standard error in the beta parameter
+-   cov_alpha_beta - the covariance between the parameters
+-   alpha_upper - the upper CI estimate of the parameter
+-   alpha_lower - the lower CI estimate of the parameter
+-   beta_upper - the upper CI estimate of the parameter
+-   beta_lower - the lower CI estimate of the parameter
+-   results - a dataframe of the results (point estimate, standard error, Lower CI and Upper CI for each parameter)

 The following example uses the same data as the MCF_nonparametric example provided above.
 From the output we can clearly see that the system is degrading over time as repairs are needed more frequently.